 Frequently Asked Questions (FAQs)

-What If A Boat’s Price Is Over That Stated In Guides (NADA, BUC, etc.)
+What If A Boat’s Price Is Over The Stated Guide Price (NADA, BUC, etc.)

 Although valuation isn’t an exact science and values in guides are broad brushstroke averages, if a boat is priced well over these guidelines, you’ll want to ask the broker for the reason.
 Sometimes, sellers are emotional and unrealistic or they don’t really want to sell the boat and are fishing for an offer they can’t refuse.